balanced and light flat walk

 Following the motion of the head shaking horse

-Dressage requires riding with light, even, steady contact with both reins connected to a snaffle bit—not floppy, loose reins.
-Even, steady contact is a lot easier when riding a trot when the horse’s head and neck remain stationary, but what about the naturally gaited head nodding breeds that perform flat walk, running walk and fox trot?
-How do you maintain an even contact while the horse’s head and neck nod with each step?
+Dressage requires riding with light, even, steady contact—not floppy, loose reins.
+Contact is easier when the horse’s head and neck remain stationary, but how do you maintain contact when the horse’s head and neck nod with each step?

 I’ve been a passionate student of dressage since 1988, predominantly of the German school, riding bouncy trotting horses.
 They kept me in shape, I’ll give you that!